amazon-ion/ion-java-path-extraction/README.md

 1. `partial`: materializes a single struct fields as `IonValue` using a path extractor.a
 1. `partialNoDom`: access the java representation directly of a single struct field without materializing an `IonValue`.

+All the path extractor benchmarks are run in "strict" mode.
 There is a binary and a text version for all four benchmark types.
 See the [PathExtractorBenchmark](https://github.com/amzn/ion-java-path-extraction/blob/master/src/jmh/java/com/amazon/ionpathextraction/benchmarks/PathExtractorBenchmark.java) class for more details.